 Divorcing an alcoholic can present a number of challenges, but having qualified legal counsel and a strong support system can make the process feel more manageable.

-At The Law Offices of Charlotte Christian and Associates, we know just how complicated and emotional it can be to make the difficult decision to end your marriage.
+At Charlotte Christian Law, we know just how complicated and emotional it can be to make the difficult decision to end your marriage.
 However, we also recognize that sometimes, doing so is what may be necessary to protect what matters most—you and your family.

 When you’re ready to get started, our team will be there to guide you through your divorce with the knowledge, support, compassion, and legal counsel you need and deserve.